 Landscaped medians are an effective way to improve the safety and accessibility of arterial streets.
-For pedestrians, a raised and landscaped median decreases the total crossing width of the street.
+For pedestrians, landscaped median decreases the total crossing width of the street.
 Additionally, it gives the street a more natural, shaded appearance.
-Bioretention areas can be located in landscaped medians.
+Bioretention areas can be located in depressed landscaped medians.